-Candidates are encouraged to apply as early in the admission cycle as possible, as admission is rolling and highly competitive.
-Please note the final deadlines for students requiring a visa, and be sure to review the Application Requirements web page for application requirements and deadlines.
+Application deadlines run on round-based cycles.
+Applicants are encouraged to apply as early as possible, as admissions is highly competitive, however, please make note of the respective enrollment deposit deadlines for each round.
+Please note the final deadlines for students requiring a visa, and be sure to review the Application Requirements page for details and specific application deadline dates.

 No. Applying to the MM program and another program at Michigan Ross is not possible and will negatively impact your application.